Aquarium filter: Canister filters

 Compared to filters that hang on the back of the aquarium, canister-style external filters offer a greater quantity of filter materials to be used along with a greater degree of flexibility with respect to filter material choice.
 Water enters the canister filled with the chosen filter material through an intake pipe at the bottom of the canister, passes through the material, and is fed back to the aquarium through the return pipe.
 Water is forced to circulate through the filter by a pump typically installed at the top of the canister.

-It is important to note that canister filters are sealed, fully flooded systems, meaning that the aquarium, intake pipe, filter interior and the return pipe form a continuous body of water.
+Canister filters are sealed, fully flooded systems, meaning that the aquarium, intake pipe, filter interior and the return pipe form a continuous body of water.
 In this configuration both the intake and return path form two siphons, which precisely counterbalance each other.
 Under these circumstances, the filter pump does not have to spend any effort to lift the water back to the aquarium, regardless of how high the latter is installed above the canister.
 The pump should only be powerful enough to push the water through the filtering material as well as overcome the drag in the intake and return pipes.
 This makes canister filter pumps virtually insensitive to the height difference between the aquarium and the filter (although exceeding the manufacturer-specified height limit can lead to leaks).

 Benefits of this type of filter are that they can provide a high volume of filter material without reducing the internal space in the aquarium, and that they can be disconnected from the tank for cleaning/maintenance and replaced without disturbing the aquarium interior or occupants.
 Also, as a filter with external plumbing, it supports in-line installation of other aquarium equipment, such as water heaters and carbon dioxide diffusers.
 Such equipment can be removed from the tank and installed in-line into the return pipe of the filter.
 Disadvantages of canister filters include the increased cost and complexity relative to internal filters and difficulties in cleaning the tubes which transfer water to and from the aquarium.
 There is also the risk of a leak, which naturally is an issue for any filter placed outside of the aquarium.
 They, too, fall victim to the issue of excess water flow.

 Canister filters were initially designed to filter drinking water, under low pressure.
 Canister filters for aquariums use high water pressure, from a properly powered pump, to force water through the dense filter media.
 A pump can draw water from an under-gravel filter, and run it into a canister for double filtration.

 Diatom filters

 Diatom filters are used only for sporadic cleaning of tanks, they are not continuously operated on aquariums.
-These filters utilise diatomaceous earth to create an extremely fine filter down to 1 µm which removes particulate matter from the water column.
+These filters utilise diatomaceous earth to create an extremely fine filter down to 1 μm which removes particulate matter from the water column.